Russian military recruiter shot amid fear of Ukraine call-up

 New Russian shelling struck near the Zaporozhzhia nuclear power plant, according to Zelenskyy’s office.
 Cities near the plant were fired on nine times by rocket launchers and heavy artillery.

+Local Ukrainian officials said Monday evening that the strikes had wounded three civilians in the town of Marhanets, across the Dnieper river from the plant.

-Russia also kept pummeling Ukraine’s eastern Kharkiv region, which Kyiv says has seen ramped-up shelling and missile strikes since the Ukrainian counteroffensive made sweeping gains there this month.
-At least seven civilians, including a 15-year-old girl, were killed Monday in a rocket attack on the city of Pervomayskiy, the governor and emergency services reported.
+Russia also kept pummeling Ukrainian-held territory in the country’s east, parts of which have seen ramped-up shelling and missile strikes since Ukraine’s ongoing counteroffensive made sweeping gains there this month.
+At least seven civilians, including a 15-year-old girl, were killed Monday in a rocket attack on the city of Pervomayskiy in the northeastern Kharkiv region, local officials reported.

+Further south, Ukrainian officials reported that a Russian missile on Monday evening destroyed a civilian airport in the eastern city of Kryvyi Rih, President Zelenskyy’s birthplace.
+The regional governor, Valentyn Reznichenko said that while there had been no casualties, the airport had been knocked out of commission.

-In Ukraine’s industrial eastern Donbas region, a Russian strike on Monday evening rocked the city of Kramatorsk, the headquarters of Ukrainian troops there, damaging a residential building.
+In Ukraine’s industrial heartland of Donbas, four civilians were wounded on Monday after a Russian strike slammed into apartment blocks in the city of Kramatorsk, its mayor said on social media.

 In the town of Izium in eastern Ukraine, which Russian forces fled this month after a Ukrainian counteroffensive, Margaryta Tkachenko is still reeling from the battle that destroyed her home and left her family close to starvation with no gas, electricity, running water or internet.